 Americans﹣those leading as well as those being led﹣prefer specifically formulated, command oriented tasks.
 The command addresses both the what, and to some degree the how.
-Overall responsibilitiy for results lie on the strategic level with the team lead, but is shared to some degree with the implementer.
+Overall responsibility for the how lies on the strategic level with the team lead, but is shared to some degree with the implementer.

-Americans believe that important decisions should be made by the leader.
-Ideally with input from key members of the management team.
+Americans believe that important decisions should be made by the team lead.
+Ideally with input from key members of the team.
 Once made, those decisions are best implemented when communicated and understood by the entire team.

 Lines of Communication

 Because Americans﹣those leading as well as those being led﹣prefer specific, command oriented tasks (both what and how), it follows that they will maintain shorter lines of communication with their team members: more interaction, more frequent status meetings, more iterations on tactical issues.